LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

          flipped lowest-order bit
 ```

-In this attack, `let1`, `cnt1`, `let2`, and `cnt2` represent bytes from the AES
+In this attack, `let1`, `cnt1`, `let2`, and `cnt2` represent bytes from the
-256 CTR XOR-pad, interpreted as a letter or count when sending an (almost) all
+decryption XOR-pad, interpreted as a letter or count when sending an (almost)
-zeroes ciphertext.
+all zeroes ciphertext.

 `decr` is the XOR between `guess` and `let2`.